cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolution.md

 - Longer chain of trust.
 As a result, more resources required by the client to maintain the security of the system (`node + resolver` instead of `node`)

-The web application at this stage will implement simple functionality that can be a lightweight architecture of threads without synchronization.
+Cheqd DIDDoc resolving module at this stage will implement simple functionality that can be a lightweight architecture of threads without synchronization.
 Just several classes without the use of complex design patterns.

 ![cheqd did resolver class diagram](assets/adr-010-DID-resolver-driver.png) [Cheqd did resolver class diagram](assets/adr-010-DID-resolver-driver.puml)